Do you get the afternoon slump and an overwhelming need to nap?

 When you put these tasks off for the end of the day, they are likely to coincide with your least productive time of the day and therefore either not likely to get done, or will be of lower quality.

 Having an undesirable task on the 'to-do' list can take up a lot of headspace, which can impact our energy levels.
 Get it done and out of the way first thing, clear the item off the list and clear some headspace for the day ahead.

 8. Walk and talk meetings

-Do you have to have your one2one meetings in a meeting room or can you take a walk around the building, car park or even local area to talk things through?
+Do you have to have your one2one meetings in a meeting room or can you take a walk around the building, car park or even the local area to talk things through?

 Walking has many positive health impacts both physical and mental so why not use this as a reason to escape the office for a while?

 Listening to music on your break can still be helpful.
-Music is a great way to help switch the mindset especially as we associate music with a variety of memories and emotions.
+Music is a great way to help switch the mindset and both physical and mental states, especially as we associate music with a variety of memories and emotions.

-For the optimum lunch break eat a well balanced, nutritious dinner and then take a walk, sipping your water and listening to the songs that get you fired up.
+For the optimum lunch break eat a well-balanced, nutritious dinner and then take a walk, sipping your water and listening to the songs that get you fired up.
 It is a sure way to get the most productive afternoon and before you know it will be time to log off and go home!

-We focus on these habits in the physical wellbeing month of the Thrive Programme.
+We focus on these habits in the physical well-being month of the Thrive Programme.
 If you would like support to change your habits, details of the ways you can join the next Thrive programme are available now.